 11. Smokers, Alcoholics and Drug Addicts, receive the same treatment, even though their conditions are self-induced.

-12. Many dual citizens will work in another country all their life but return for free treatment when they need a long term care.
+12. Many dual citizens will work in another country all their life but return for free treatment when they need long-term care.

 13. USA has too many senior citizens.
 For years to come the average age of our population will keep rising.
-There will be lesser people who will contribute in the system verses who will land up using it.
+There will be lesser people who will contribute to the system versus who will land up using it.

 14. Systems are never perfect.
 Doctors, their families, their close friends of doctors and some influential people are often able to get quicker treatment due to mutual understanding within them.